Gino-Freud-Hobayan/Instacart-Analysis__SQL-Capstone-Project/README.md

 -- 2. In which province is the difference between [the number of confirmed cases] and [the number of recovered patients] the greatest?

--- province TABLE does not have "recovered" column, might have to use JOIN ON national_trends
+-- province TABLE does not have "recovered" column, might have to use JOIN ON national_trends -- Is there a solution without using JOIN on the 2 tables?

 SELECT
   province.province_name,